Allanelh/Sorting-Algorithm-Demo/README.md

 - g++ main.cpp -o mergesort

 3. Run the program:
-- ./mergesort       # Linux / macOS
+- ./mergesort for Linux / macOS
-- mergesort.exe     # Windows
+- mergesort.exe for Windows

 4. Enter integers separated by spaces or commas when prompted.